![]() |

 My Favorite Basic Tool

 One of the tools that you’ll get the most use out of if you make handmade cards, is a paper trimmer.
-If all you have is a scissors, pencil and ruler, by all means don’t wait to get started at crafting.
+If all you have is scissors, pencil, and ruler, by all means, don’t wait to get started at crafting.
 But if you want to take your cards to the next level, a few simple tools will help you to do that.

 My first real tool, besides paper and a few stamps, was this paper trimmer.
-I actually have two paper trimmers, but if you’re crafting on a budget, this is an excellent way to get started.
-You’ll be able to cut and 8 1/2 x 11 inch piece of card stock into two card bases, cut simple layers of patterned paper and card stock, and make simple cards, yet beautiful cards.
+I now own more than one paper trimmer, but if you’re crafting on a budget, or trying to save space this is an excellent way to get started.
+You’ll be able to cut an 8 1/2 x 11-inch piece of card stock into two card bases, cut simple layers of patterned paper and card stock, and make simple cards, yet beautiful cards.

 Choose a Quality Adhesive

-I’ll be sharing more on the topic of card making over the next several days, but for now, I wanted to leave you with just a couple of thoughts.
+I’ll be sharing more on the topic of card-making, but for now, I wanted to leave you with just a couple of thoughts.

 First and foremost, don’t worry about being perfect.